F-Evergreen/Render-Farm-Automations/README.md

 ## Other Files:

 - **TheBigRedButton and BigRedButtonUI:** Created for emergency situations to quickly allocate the entire farm to a single type of job.
 - **CheckLoggedInUsers:** This script identifies any user who hasn't logged out by 21:00, then emails the list to relevant stakeholders.
 It also creates a CSV of the day's offenders for logging purposes.
-This tool maximizes machine availability across the company to make the best use of valuable out-of-hours render time.
+This tool maximises machine availability across the company to make the best use of valuable out-of-hours render time.
 - **CopyJobBatchNames:** A simple tool to copy the names of highlighted jobs, streamlining information relay to production staff.
 - **DeadlineToolbox:** A comprehensive library of regularly used custom functions, invaluable for creating automation scripts efficiently.
 - **ExportCGToCSV:** Gathers all CG (heaviest renders scheduled for out-of-hours rendering) jobs on the farm an hour before E.O.D., processes data from those jobs into human-readable information, then stores it in a CSV file sent to production.
 This helps point out anomalies and predict farm usage out of office hours.